 Several NGOs also provide information on the procedure on their respective websites, such as Diakonie, Caritas or asylkoordination.
 In December 2018, UNHCR published a brochure “to inform unaccompanied refugee children about their situation and their rights in the asylum system.
 This brochure is available in German, English, Arabi, Dari, Pashtu, Somali.

-Detailed written information in languages other than German and English about the different steps of the procedure and rules and obligations does not exist so far.
+Detailed written information in languages other than German and English about the different steps of the procedure and rules and obligations does not exist.
 As asylum legislation changes very often, it does not seem to be affordable for NGOs to have brochures or other written information in the various languages required.

 Useful explanations of terminology for asylum seekers from the Russian Federation were developed by an NGO from the federal state of Styria in cooperation with the University of Graz.
 UNHCR has also produced a brochure about the asylum procedure for unaccompanied child refugees.
 It is available in four languages (German, English, Pashtu, Dari).
 The Refugee Law Clinic of Vienna, an association formed by students at the Law Department of the University Vienna, also provides answers to “frequently asked questions”, which are available online in German, English, Somali.
 Pashtu, Arabic and Farsi.